shivam005/Important-Notes/Vault.md

  Here, we created an approle named as jenkin and linked it to the policy jenkin_policy.

- for getting the role-id --> vault read auth/approle/role/jenkins/role-id for getting the secret-id --> vault write -f auth/approle/role/jenkins/secret-id
+ for getting the role-id --> vault read auth/approle/role/jenkins/role-id </br>
+ for getting the secret-id --> vault write -f auth/approle/role/jenkins/secret-id

+ ## Curl for updating Secret configuration

 ### payload.json
 {